OmarSedano/ImportProducts/README.md

-This repository contains the code of a console application ImportProducstApp that reads products from differents sources (capterra and softwareadvice) as well as the Database querys
+This repository contains the code of a console application ImportProducstApp that reads products from differents sources (capterra and softwareadvice).
+It contains as well the Database querys answers for the Database part of the test.

 ## ImportProducstApp